-- IDS\RDR.1: The Tripwire Enterprise Server component provides a mechanism that allows the Administrator, Power User, Monitor User, and Regular User to view the System data - FMT\MOF.1a: The TOE restricts the ability to modify the behaviour of System data collection, analysis, and reaction to authorised system administrators. - FMT\MOF.1b: The TOE restricts the ability to enable and disable integrity check rules and reporting options, to authorised system administrators. - FMT\MOF.1c: The TOE restricts the ability to enable and disable integrity check actions to authorised system administrators. - FMT\MSA.1: The ability to manage object attributes is restricted by enforcing the permissions of the Administrator role. - FMT\MSA.3: By default every object is created without an ACL, which gives access to all users.
+- FMT\MOF.1a: The TOE restricts the ability to modify the behavior of System data collection, analysis, and reaction to authorised system administrators. - FMT\MOF.1b: The TOE restricts the ability to enable and disable integrity check rules and reporting options, to authorised system administrators. - FMT\MOF.1c: The TOE restricts the ability to enable and disable integrity check actions to authorised system administrators. - FMT\MSA.1: The ability to manage object attributes is restricted by enforcing the permissions of the Administrator role. - FMT\MSA.3: By default, every object is created without an ACL, which gives access to all users.
 Subsequently, ACLs can be explicitly added to limit access to specific users.
 The TOE does not provide the ability to specify alternative initial values when an object is created. - FMT\MTD.1: The TOE restricts the ability to manage TSF data as specified in Section 6.2.5.6. - FMT\SMR.1: The TOE provides system-defined user roles to be assigned to user accounts.
-The default user roles provided by the TOE are User Administrator, Administrator, Monitor User, Policy Manager, Policy User, Power User, Regular User,

-Rule Manager, and Rule User.
-(Users assigned any role or permission, except User Administrator, are considered authorised system administrators.)
-Users assigned a permission are also considered to have a role.

-• FMT\SMF.1: The TOE provides security management functions for use by the administrators.
+The default user roles provided by the TOE are User Administrator, Administrator, Monitor User, Policy Manager, Policy User, Power User, Regular User, Rule Manager, and Rule User.
+(Users assigned any role or permission, except User Administrator and Monitor User, are considered authorised system administrators.)
+Users assigned a permission are also considered to have a role. - FMT\SMF.1: The TOE provides security management functions for use by the administrators.